jennecattoor/passion-project/README.md

 - Tuesday 31/01: Extra day in case of delays
 - Wednesday 1/02: Making presentation for Jury
 - Tuesday 2/02: Presenting to jury

+## User stories
+You can find all the user stories under the Projects tab